 ‘I’m Too Busy’ is an anthem for self-preservation.
-You see, I’ve long suspected that there’s a miniscule battery embedded in my soul, which burns out far too easily if I risk spending more than a few hours out on a Friday night.
+You see, I’ve long suspected that there’s a miniscule battery embedded in my soul — which burns out far too easily if I risk spending more than a few hours out on a Friday night.
 Apparently, I’m already 75 years old, wearing socks, and drinking tea in the Bombay heat.
-But this means I’ve always had very few friends I was regularly in touch with.
+But this means I’ve always had very few friends I was regularly in touch with from the start.

-The first being my sister, because of the mere convenience of sharing a roof, and the abject inconvenience of her having witnessed all my embarrassing moments, first hand.
-The remaining being friends, who used to live down the road, and are now scattered across the globe, pursuing excellent jobs and lovely marriages.
-Old-school Skype sessions, swapping grocery lists and debunking Dalgona, therefore, had always been my ‘normal’.
+The first being my sister — because of the mere convenience of sharing a roof, and the abject inconvenience of her having witnessed all my embarrassing moments, first hand.
+The remaining friends, who used to live down the road are now scattered across the globe, pursuing excellent jobs and lovely marriages.
+Old-school Skype sessions, swapping grocery lists and debunking Dalgona — therefore — had always been my ‘normal’.
 But I’m not completely callous, I do realise why ‘‘I’m Too Busy’’ is seen as a lousy excuse.
 A gold standard; a classic super-nice way of saying ‘‘You’re Not My Priority’’.

 The truth is, I’ve received and been guilty of using all of the above, at some point.
 Adulthood has morbidly twisted into becoming a series of these texts, going back and forth, until one of you kicks it.
-It’s our way of keeping in touch.
-It’s ecient.
+It’s our way of keeping in touch, zero patience — It’s efficient.
 But you could call it a bit sad, considering just a couple of centuries ago, the whole lot of us were chuffed with a quill.
 Plodding along with the dip-per-word process, scratching out a ‘Hello, how are thee’ on parchment, and locating the nearest pigeon to stick it on.
-But the fact is that today, we’re simply overwhelmed with information we don’t know what to do with.
+But the fact is that today — we’re simply overwhelmed with information we don’t know what to do with.
 We know what everyone’s having for lunch, the interiors of their home, and occasionally the intimate story of a first kiss, thrown into a photo caption.